Eastlake High School (Washington): Athletics

-Non-athletics
+Academics

-Students at Eastlake have earned a number of awards for activities not related to athletics.
 Eastlake students received Presidential Scholar awards in 2003, 2008, and 2010.

 Eastlake High School has a number of clubs and student organizations.
 These include a number of honor societies such as Computer Science Honor Society, Physics Honor Society, National Honor Society, Math Honor Society, French Honor Society, Spanish Honor Society and Science National Honor Society, as well as career and technical organizations (CTSOs) like TSA, DECA and HOSA, whose chapters send a number of competitors to internationals every year.
 During the 2018-19 school year, 29 students competed at DECA's ICDC, while 25 students competed at HOSA's ILC.
 In 2020, Eastlake High School students were elected to represent Washington state at TSA and HOSA.

 Eastlake was the only school in the district to have a FIRST Robotics Competition robotics team (in 2016 a team at Lake Washington High School was founded).
-The team, officially known as Top Gun (1294), started in 2004.
-It has won many runner up awards at various regional events.
+The team, formerly known as Top Gun and rebranded in 2020 as Pack of Parts (1294), started in 2004.
 They qualified for the first time to go to the World Championship in 2014.
-Again, they qualified and competed to the quarterfinals of the Newton division in 2017.
+Again, they qualified and competed in the quarterfinals of the Newton division in 2017.

-Eastlake's Drama Club has notably augmented under Director Kate Wold, being nominated and honorably mentioned for multiple 5th Avenue Awards.
-The Drama program has been mentioned in high honors for Outstanding Chorus two times in the span of three years.
-In 2018, the orchestra was nominated for Outstanding Performance by an Orchestra by the 5th Avenue Theatre for Mary Poppins, having been led by Music Director Chelsee Moe.
+In 2018, the orchestra was nominated for Outstanding Performance by an Orchestra by the 5th Avenue Theatre for Mary Poppins.